vanessamiranda/vanessamiranda.github.io/_pages/about.md

 [Tableau](http://bit.ly/2KY4ftohome)

-Let’s get in touch via [email](mailto:vanessamiranda0@gmail.com) or connet via [LinkedIn](https://www.linkedin.com/in/vanessamiranda/) or [Twitter](https://twitter.com/VanessaMiranda1) to see how your data can tell a story, identify product trends, better predict your customer behaviour with much accurancy or if you just want to collaborate!
+Let’s get in touch via [email](mailto:vanessamiranda0@gmail.com) or connect via [LinkedIn](https://www.linkedin.com/in/vanessamiranda/) or [Twitter](https://twitter.com/VanessaMiranda1) to see how your data can tell a story, identify product trends, better predict your customer behaviour with much accurancy or if you just want to collaborate!